-Weight training not only aids in building a toned, feminine body; but also leads to better metabolism, enhanced strength, increased balance, and improved bone density.
+Weight training not only helps build a toned and feminine body; but it also leads to a better metabolism, greater strength, greater balance and better bone density.
 Other advantages of a weight training program are resistance to obesity, reduced risk of diabetes, improved resistance to arthritis and back pain, and stronger mental health.
-Therefore, the benefits of weight training for women are two-fold.
-It not only offers a great look but also a great feel, too!
+Therefore, the benefits of weight training for women are double.
+It not only offers a great appearance, but also a great feeling.

 Exercise 1: Lunges

-Exercise 2: Bench Press
+Exercise 2: bench press

-Exercise 3: Chair Squats
+Exercise 3: Squats on chair

-Next, gradually lower your butt slowly towards the chair bending your knees.
-However, avoid sitting on the chair.
-In fact, you must hover and be in the pose two seconds before returning back to the starting pose.
-If you wish to make this exercise harder, it is recommended to catch dumbbells with weights at the height of the shoulder.
+Next, gradually lower your butt towards the chair by bending your knees.
+However, avoid sitting in the chair.
+In fact, you must move and be in the position two seconds before returning to the starting position.
+If you want to make this exercise more difficult, it is recommended to catch weights with weights at shoulder height.